The Food Standards Agency is what is known as the ‘Controller’ of the personal data provided to us.

 We need to collect this information for the purpose of local authority food law enforcement monitoring.
-We do this in line with the performance of our statutory duties as set out in the under the Food Standards Act 1999 and the Food (Scotland) Act 2015.
-We will not collect any personal data on you which we do not need.
+We do this in line with the performance of our statutory duties as set out in the under the Food Standards Act 1999 and the Food (Scotland) Act 2015 and the performance of a task carried out in the public interest.

 We retain personal information only for as long as necessary to carry out these functions.
 This means that this information is retained for 12 years.

 For more information, on How and where we store your data and who we may share it with see our Personal Information Charter.

 For information on how we might use and share data as part of our risk monitoring function see the Monitoring and Evaluation of Risks section in our Personal Information Charter.